thesteve0/eo-foundation-comp/README.md

 Code and simple doc comparing different foundational earth observation vision models

 ## ToDo
+0. upsample the lulc to 30x30m.
+Visual analysis in Qgis implies they exactly align
 0. Install all the dependencies in the venv
-1. Chip creation - can be used in both models.Chips the images AND the LULC using this code from Clay: https://github.com/Clay-foundation/model/blob/main/finetune/segment/preprocess_data.py
+1. Chip creation - can be used in both models.
+Chips the images AND the LULC using this code from Clay: https://github.com/Clay-foundation/model/blob/main/finetune/segment/preprocess_data.py

 2. Create the correct metadata file for Clay: https://github.com/Clay-foundation/model/blob/main/configs/segment_chesapeake.yaml